albeus/node-watcher/README.md

 * Prometheus:
   * it will store the metrics in its local time-series database;
-  * the web gui will be accessible on localhost at address http://localhost:9090.
+  * the web GUI will be accessible on localhost at address http://localhost:9090.

 * Nodeexporter:
-  * it is configured to access to host for collecting system informations (rootfs, proc, sys);
+  * it is configured to access to the host for collecting system information (rootfs, proc, sys);
   * it is accessible on localhost at the address http://localhost:9100/metrics.